 A second ownership transition occurred in 2013 with the elevation of Eric Gianelle and Mike Kelly to principals along with Jay Clough and Les Bucher.

-Most recently, Les Bucher retired from professional practice in 2017.
+Most recently in 2017, Les Bucher retired from professional practice and the firm expanded with a new office in Harrisburg, PA.